-In a more technical way, POC also may stand for a realization of any idea, project, method or approach that demonstrates its practicability and usefulness.
+In a more technical way, POC also may stand for a realization of an idea, project, method, or approach that demonstrates its practicability and usefulness.
 Overall, there are different meanings of this term so it’s better to differentiate them.
 In the next sections, we will talk about proof of concept project types, benefits, and reasons to use this approach.

 Generally, there are two things you should be aware of regarding our topic:

 At the junction of these points, proof of concept in software product development lays.
 It acts as both starting research and/or development study for dedicated teams.
 POC helps to determine if the planned software can be built at all, firstly.
 If the answer is positive, experts working on this project will find the most suitable ways/technologies to develop the target app.
 Hence, proof of concept also helps to cut costs and boost dev efficiency.